IOT-DSA/dslink-dart-chrome/README.md

 pub build
 ```

-The built application can be found in `build/web`
+The built extension can be found in `build/web`

 Load this as an unpacked extension.
 For more information on how to do this, look [here](https://developer.chrome.com/extensions/getstarted#unpacked).